 “From the research that I’ve done it seems that the bright Arizona sun caused he pupils to be smaller which is where the dark area is.
 If I had been shooting in a darker scene where the pupils were more dilated I would have gotten darker eyes.”—Mark Toal

 I think the most important part of this post is that Mark went for it even though he was told by “experts” not to photograph people using infrared techniques.
 This is a widely held opinion.
-In fact both images you see here were rejected by a magazine aimed at professional photographers because the editor thought the subject “looked like a vampire.”
+In fact both images you see here of my former muse, Tia Stoneman, were rejected by a magazine aimed at professional photographers because the editor thought the subject “looked like a vampire.”
 Maybe she wasn’t a fan of the Twilight movies…

 Yet, the back cover of my book, “The Complete Guide to Infrared Photography” has a infrared portrait featured.
 Go figure.
 Tip: In case you’re wondering the blue hair in the below portrait was not added in Photoshop.
 Some hair dyes, especially reds, photograph as blue when captured in Infrared.

 My book, The Complete Guide to Digital Infrared Photography is currently out-of-print but as I write this. new copies are available from Amazon starting at $19.95, cheaper than used.
 Creative Digital Monochrome Effects has a chapter on IR photography and is available from Amazon with new copies under $10 and used copies selling for $2.55 (plus shipping) one of the best book deals out their for what is my personal favorite book.